 Given the Company's investment strategy, exposure to credit spread risk in relation to investment activity is limited, as the Company is primarily investing in highly rated corporate and sovereign debt and placing cash or deposits with banks.

-The following chart illustrates the components of the Company's Market Risk module, calculated using the Standard Formula, as at 31st December 2020, before diversification between risks.
+The following chart illustrates the components of the Company's solvency capital requirement for the Market Risk sub-modules, calculated using the Standard Formula, as at 31st December 2021, before diversification between risks.